 You’ll also need to look at the things that may get in the way of you achieving those goals and how to overcome them.
 In short, prepare for a rainy day.

 Now you know what you want to achieve, the next question to ask yourself is HOW.

-What are some of the things that you’ll do to make your Quarter 2 more productive and successful?
+What are some of the things that you’ll do to make your next Quarter more productive and successful?
 The list should be as comprehensive as possible if you’re to achieve your goals.

 Once you’ve thought about every action that needs to happen, you then need to put them down in order of priority and sequence.
 Some things will naturally need to come before other things and some things will be way more important than others.